artilatw/docs/pac6070/software_guide.md

 - Single-end mode
 <img src="img/cli_single.png" width=600>

-## Web-based Tools
+## Built-in Web-based Tool
-The PAC-6070 provides a simple web-based tool to monitor the voltage and current inputs.
+The PAC-6070 comes with a web-based tool to monitor the voltage and current inputs.
 Besides, users can also monitor all the digital I/O status and control the digital outputs.

 ### Access the Web-based Tool
-The web-based tool is hosted on the PAC-6070 at http://192.168.2.127
+The web-based tool is hosted on the PAC-6070 at http://192.168.2.127 (please adjust the IP address according to your network settings).

 ### Login
 - account: admin